basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/ocaml.md

 ### Connecting

 To connect to a Riak node via protocol buffers, you need to specify the IP address and port number.
+This value can be found in Riak's `app.config` file, under the `riak_api` section's `pb` property.

+For example:

+	{pb, [ {"127.0.0.1", 10017 } ]}

+The `riak_connect_with_defaults` function takes the IP and port number as parameters.
+For example:

 ```
   let pbhost = "127.0.0.1" in